plone/documentation/docs/backend/behaviors.md

 A Plone behavior could be used to

-- Add a set of form fields (on standard add and edit forms)
+- add a set of form fields (on standard add and edit forms),
+- add logic as part of the adapter,
-- Enable a particular event handler
+- enable a particular event handler,
-- Enable one or more views, viewlets, or other UI components
+- enable one or more views, viewlets, or other UI components,
-- Anything else which may be expressed in code via an adapter and/or marker interface.
+- do anything else which may be expressed in code via an adapter and/or marker interface.

 Behaviors can be added to content types on an as-needed basis, allowing for a high degree of flexibility and customization.